 There are a couple more things I should mention.
 First, the reason micronized and nanosized particles are so popular is that they rub in clear.
 The recipe I’m sharing might make you look a bit pasty, but if you want you can tint it with mineral powder (details with the recipe).

 Also, titanium dioxide photodegrades pretty quickly and there’s evidence that it may become toxic in the process, so I prefer to use zinc oxide.
 Unfortunately, both zinc and titanium can leave white marks on dark clothes, so be careful when applying.

 Last thing: This formula works immediately, so there’s no need to wait to go outside.
 However, it is not waterproof, so reapply after swimming.
 Now, are you ready to make some homemade sunscreen?

 Simple Homemade Sunscreen Recipe

 - 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil.
 Here’s what I would use.
 If you’re using a scale the total weight should be about 9 oz.

 - 2-7 tablespoons uncoated, non-nano zinc.
 Amount will vary based on the level of coverage you want (Find it here)

-- Iron oxides or cocoa powder for tint (optional) – find pre-blended iron oxide here, find cocoa powder here
+- Cocoa powder for tint (optional) – (Find cocoa powder here)

 - food processor (Here’s the one I have)